Featured Species

 Wyoming Species of Concern

-In addition to addressing listed species, the Wyoming Ecological Services Field Office Species supports the development and implementation of State wildlife action plans.
-State wildlife action plans outline the steps that are needed to conserve wildlife and habitat before species become rarer and costlier to protect.
-Wyoming Ecological Services Field Office also encourages taking steps to protect and conserve species of concern for our office.
-We highlight these species for several reasons:
+In addition to addressing ESA listed species, the Wyoming Ecological Services Field Office Species supports the development and implementation of State wildlife action plans.
+State wildlife action plans outline the steps that are needed to conserve wildlife and its habitat before species become scarce and costly to protect.
+State agencies have the expertise to assist in conservation efforts, and the Wyoming Ecological Services Field Office recommends coordination with the Wyoming Game and Fish Department for wildlife and plant species outside of those addressed under the ESA.

 Wildlife